The conversation you should be having about predictive analytics

 When it comes to technical barriers, look to the cloud.

 Fortunately, institutions can begin using more sophisticated analytics without completely transforming legacy systems.
-I urge clients to consider cloud-based analytics tools that they can implement and operationalise more quickly.
+I urge clients to consider cloud-based analytics tools that they can implement and operationalize more quickly.

 Cloud data is easier to integrate, less expensive to maintain, and updated in real time.
 The cloud offers an environment where you can amass data that currently lives in silos more quickly and manage it with greater flexibility.